Teatulia Organic Teas: Teatulia Cooperative

 Teatulia, known as Kazi & Kazi in Bangladesh, employs an average of 600 full-time workers and another 100 to 400 part-time workers at different times of the year.
 Teatulia was the first large commercial enterprise of any kind to start operating in Tetulia.
-As a way to give back to the local community, the Teatulia Cooperative established education, health, and cattle-lending programs.
+The Teatulia Cooperative was established to provide education, health, and cattle-lending programs to the surrounding community.

 In the cattle-lending program, local women are given cattle by the cooperative as a loan.
-The loan is paid back through the dung of the cattle to be used as fertilizer in the garden.
-When the loan has been fully paid back, the families are allowed to keep the cattle and start over with the program if they like.
+The loan is repaid through cattle dung used as fertilizer in the garden; upon full repayment the families retain the cattle.

-The Teatulia Cooperative also offers literacy classes taught by graduate students.
-A computer lab was opened to initiate IT education in the community and a library is being built in Bangladesh to support the community.
-Teatulia reports that in 2013, 84 percent of male and female workers were literate.
-When the tea garden first opened, less than 30 percent of workers were literate.

-The cooperative also provides medicinal shots and herbs to the neighboring villages in order to maintain the health of the community.
-Latrines are also distributed and maintained free of charge.
+The cooperative also offers literacy classes taught by graduate students and opened a computer lab to provide IT education to the community.
+Teatulia reported that in 2013, 84 percent of male and female workers were literate, compared to less than 30 percent when the garden first opened.
+The cooperative also provides medical supplies and healthcare to neighboring villages and distributes sporting equipment to local schools and clubs.

-The cooperative provides footballs, volleyballs, and cricket bats free of cost to primary and secondary schools and local clubs.